Complete BMI Guide: Understanding Body Mass Index for Better Health

 - • Ethnicity: Different populations have different risk profiles

-- • Nutrition Context: Doesn't account for macronutrient balance in diet
+- • Nutrition Context: Doesn't account for macronutrient balance in diet or nutritional planning

 - • Waist Circumference: Measures abdominal fat